Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Groups acting virtually freely on trees

-\begin{proof} The fundamental pro-$p$ group $G=\Pi_1(\cG,\Gamma)$ acts naturally on the standard pro-$p$ tree $T$ ({\it cf.} \cite[Sec.
-3]{ZM:89}) and therefore so does $H$.
-Moreover, since the graph $\Gamma$ is finite, there exists an open normal subgroup $U$ of $G$ that intersects all vertex groups trivially and so acts freely on $T$.
-Thus Theorem \ref{t-fund} can be applied. \end{proof}
+\begin{proof}[Proof of {\upshape \hyperref[t-subgrouptheorem_intro]{Theorem~\ref{t-subgrouptheorem_intro}}}] The fundamental pro-$p$ group $G$ acts naturally on its standard pro-$p$ tree $T$ (\textit{cf.} \cite[Sec.~3]{ZM:89}).
+Moreover, since we have a finite graph of finite groups, there exists an open normal subgroup of $G$ that intersects all vertex groups trivially, and hence acts freely on $T$.
+Applying \hyperref[t:fund]{Theorem~\ref{t:fund}} to the action restricted to $H$, we immediately obtain the result. \end{proof}

+We end this section by recalling the example from \cite{HZ:10} of an infinite countably generated pro-$p$ group acting virtually freely on a pro-$p$ tree that satisfies none of the conclusions of \hyperref[t:treeacting_intro]{Theorem \ref{t:treeacting_intro}}.